jiyi27/jiyi27.github.io/content/posts/java/backend/war.md

 说了那么多终于要进行下一步了,

-## Step 2: Tell Maven about the Tomcat deploy user
+## 2. Tell Maven about the Tomcat deploy user

 After you add the `war-deployer` user to Tomcat, register that `username` and `password` in Maven, along with a named reference to the server.
 The Maven-Tomcat plugin will use this information when it tries to [connect to the application server](https://www.theserverside.com/feature/Is-Apache-Tomcat-the-right-Java-application-server-for-you).
 Edit the `settings.xml` file and add the following entry **within** the `<server>` tag to create the named reference to the server: